Last Updated on May 7, 2025 by Admin

 There are thousands of engineering colleges and institutes offering a four-year full-time degree in various branches of Engineering and Technology in India.
 Check this list of the UGC and AICTE-approved engineering and technology colleges offering civil engineering degree courses in BE and B.Tech in India.

-Read About Civil Engineering Fresher Jobs, Various Sectors to Find Jobs in 2023.
+Read About Civil Engineering Fresher Jobs and various Sectors to Find Jobs in 2025.

 Post-Graduate Courses in Civil Engineering